Skip to content

 Post-Award Administration

 New awardees are announced and notified in May.
-All awardees will receive detailed instructions on how to use their awarded funds from Tara Smith, Faculty Liaison for Post-Award Administration in the Office of Sponsored Programs & Research.
-The forms that grant recipients must use to expend their funds are:
+All awardees will receive detailed instructions on how to use their awarded funds from Tara Smith, Grants Assistant for Post-Award Administration in the Office of Sponsored Programs & Research.

 • Staff Effort Notice